Update: 2 August 2020

 Which prints are available?

-The shop has been updated with the latest stock numbers so if a print shows as available to purchase then it is in stock and ready to go.
+The shop has been updated so if a print shows as available to purchase then it is available and ready to be ordered.

 When will orders be shipped?